TexasInstruments/edgeai-tensorlab/README.md

 To install mmcv, browse to the github page of [mmcv](https://github.com/open-mmlab/mmcv), and see the section that says "**Install with pip**".
 Install the full version of mmcv using the instruction given there.
 Please check your CUDA version and PyTorch version and select the appropriate installation instructions.

-After installing **mmdetection** and **mmcv**, please clone and install [**PyTorch-Jacinto-AI-DevKit**](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/) using the link given in [jacinto-ai-devkit](https://github.com/TexasInstruments/jacinto-ai-devkit) as this repository uses several components from there - especially to define low complexity models and to do Quantization Aware Training (QAT) or Calibration.
+After installing **mmdetection** and **mmcv**, please clone and install [**EdgeAI-Torchvision**](https://github.com/TexasInstruments/edgeai-torchvision) as this repository uses several components from there - especially to define low complexity models and to do Quantization Aware Training (QAT) or Calibration.

-Please see our minimal installation script [setup.sh](./setup.sh) and modify for your system.
+If you still face issues, see our minimal installation script [setup.sh](./setup.sh) and modify for your system.

 ## Get Started